Secondary Maths Subject Leaders Community

 This project is fully funded by the Maths Hubs Programme so is free to participating schools.

-Participants and their schools are expected to commit to the equivalent of 3 days of work including Maths Hub meetings and workshops, school-based tasks, and online community engagement.
+Participants and their schools are expected to commit to the equivalent of three days of workshops plus additional work in school.

 Click Register to secure your place.